 You don't need to make the focusing area very wide to achieve the miniature look.
 Depending on the

 photo, a narrower area may be better.
 Keeping the focused area in

 the lower or center portion of the image can also help.

-Consider saving the picture full-size and then select and copy/paste out the best area as a new image.
+Consider downloading at full-size and then cropping out the best area as a new image.